Minor in Writing Advising

 To help you achieve your goals for the Minor and assure your progress through the portfolio archiving process, you should plan to meet at least once each semester with an advisor to discuss your academic plan, assess your progress, and get answers to any questions you may have.
 Graduating Minors must meet with their advisors in the semester before graduation to complete their Minor Release form.
 Advisors are also available to review your blog, archive, and portfolio with you in order to brainstorm, discuss choices and revisions, consider layout, visual rhetoric, navigation, and more.

-To meet with a Minor in Writing advisor, schedule an appointment using the button above.
+To meet with a Minor in Writing advisor, schedule an appointment using the button below.

 Julie Babcock (email@example.com)

 T Hetzel (email@example.com)

 Shelley Manis (firstname.lastname@example.org)

 When logging in choose Minor in Writing (MIW ONLY) under Choose a Schedule.

 Summer Internships for Graduating Minors

 The Sweetland Center for Writing seeks applicants for two paid summer internships from mid-May through mid-August.
 Applicants must be 2017 graduates or seniors in Fall 2017 and have completed Writing 220 or Writing 301.
 Interns work 15-20 hours per week between 8am and 4:30pm, Monday-Friday, and earn $12/hour.

 Interns work closely with each other and Sweetland staff and faculty on several writing center initiatives, which may include but are not limited to: